Ideas & Inspiration

 Unlike lilies of the genuses lilium and hemerocallis, peace lilies are not typically deadly to cats, which makes them a great alternative to other household lilies for cat lovers.
 However, as with most household plants, you should discourage pets from attempting to chew on its leaves and stems.

 Croton plants have bold, rounded leaves that come in a wide range of colors including yellow, orange, red, green and black.
 To keep their leaves vibrant, place your croton in an area that gets plenty of light.
 Low light conditions will produce long stems and dull leaves.

 Croton prefer moist, humid conditions.
-Ensure its pot is well-draining and mist the plant once a week, since overly wet or dry conditions can cause your croton to drop its leaves.
-In warm summers, you can place it outside to add a tropical flare to your landscaping; just remember to bring it indoors again when the temperatures drop to 50 degrees Fahrenheit or below.
+Ensure the pot drains well, and mist the plant once a week.
+Overly wet or dry conditions can cause croton to drop its leaves.
+In warm summers, place it outside to add a tropical flare to your landscaping.
+Just remember to bring it indoors again when the temperatures drop to 50 degrees Fahrenheit or below.

 Although often called a Chinese evergreen, aglaonema can have either red or green patterned foliage.
 This plant thrives indoors, since it prefers low to medium light and can still grow well under flourescent lights.
 Variegated varieties require more light, while varieties with dark green leaves do best in near shade.
 In higher light conditions, aglaonema will bloom.